 • Create a safe and caring place for all

-• Have a named Parish Safeguarding Officer (PSO) to work with the incumbent and the churchwardens to implement policy and procedures.
+• Have a named Parish Safeguarding Officer (PSO) to work with the Priest-in-Charge and the churchwardens to implement policy and procedures

 • Safely recruit, train and support all those with any responsibility for children, young people and adults to have the confidence and skills to recognise and respond to abuse.